ionic-team/capacitor-site/pages/docs/v3/guides/security.md

 Security is a wide topic, but there are a number of areas that Capacitor developers should audit for security compliance, including Data, Authentication/Deep Linking, Network, and Web View security.

+> Ionic provides an out of the box security suite for Capacitor apps that includes Authentication, Biometrics, and Encryption.
+[Learn more](https://ionic.io/secure).

 ## Data Security

 Data Security deals with the security of data stored locally and also in app code.